Proto-Mongols: Xiongnu

-According to a number of sources, one of the ancestors of the Mongols were the Xiongnu, although it is not yet known whether they were proto-Mongols.
+According to a number of sources, one of the ancestors of the Mongols were the Xiongnu, although it is not known if they were proto-Mongols.

 The Xiongnu were a group of nomads who dominated the Asian steppe from the late 3rd century BC for more than 500 years.
 The Xiongnu invasions prompted the kingdoms of North China to begin erecting what later became the Great Wall.

-The identity of the ethnic core of Xiongnu has been a subject of varied hypotheses and some scholars, including A. Luvsandendev, Bernát Munkácsy, Henry Hoyle Howorth, Bolor Erike, Alexey Okladnikov, Peter Simon Pallas, Isaac Jacob Schmidt, Hyacinth and Byambyn Rinchen, insisted on a proto-Mongolian origin.
+The identity of the ethnic core of Xiongnu has been a subject of varied hypotheses and some scholars, including A. Luvsandendev, Bernát Munkácsy, Henry Hoyle Howorth, Bolor Erike, Alexey Okladnikov, Peter Simon Pallas, Isaac Jacob Schmidt, Hyacinth and Byambyn Rinchen, who insisted on a proto-Mongolian origin.
 There are several other theories about the ethnolinguistic identity of the Xiongnu, such as Turkic, Yeniseian, Iranian, Uralic, multiethnic.

 There are many cultural similarities between the Xiongnu and Mongols such as yurt on cart, mounted use of the composite bow, board game, horn bow and long song.
-The Mongolian long song is believed to date back at least 2000 years.
+The Mongolian long song is believed to date back at least 2,000 years.
 A mythical origin of the long song is mentioned in the Book of Wei, volume 113.

 Donghu, Tuoba, and Rouran

-The Donghu (or Tung Hu, the Eastern Hu), a proto-Mongol and/or Tunguz group mentioned in Chinese histories as existing as early as the 4th century BC.
+The Donghu (or Tung Hu, the Eastern Hu), a proto-Mongol and/or Tungus group mentioned in Chinese histories as existing as early as the 4th century BC.
 The language of the Donghu, unlike that of the Xiongnu, is believed by modern scholars to be proto-Mongolic.
 The Donghu were among the first peoples conquered by the Xiongnu.
 By the 1st century AD, the Donghu had split, along geographical lines in two: the proto-Mongolic Xianbei in the north and the Wuhuan in the south.
 After the Xiongnu were driven back into their homeland by the Chinese (48 AD), the Xianbei (in particular) began moving (from apparently the north or northwest) into the region vacated by the Xiongnu.

 By the 2nd century AD, the Xianbei had begun attacking Chinese farms south of the Great Wall, established an empire, which, although short-lived, gave rise to numerous tribal states along the Chinese frontier.
 Among these states was that of the Tuoba, a subgroup of the Xianbei, in modern China's Shanxi Province.
 The Wuhuan also were prominent in the 2nd century, but they disappeared thereafter; possibly they were absorbed in the Xianbei western expansion.
 The Xianbei and the Wuhuan used mounted archers in warfare, and they had only temporary war leaders instead of hereditary chiefs.
 Agriculture, rather than full-scale nomadism, was the basis of their economy.
 In the 6th century, the Wuhuan were driven out of Inner Asia into the Russian steppe.